 If you are running behind on your 2020 marketing, that’s okay.
 You don’t have to have every single social post, event, and advertisement planned down to the minute it’s supposed to happen.
 What’s important when planning is to create a general framework for your marketing, quarter by quarter.
 Identify the campaigns you want to run, the channels they will be distributed on, and the deadlines you need to meet.
 By having your larger, integrated campaigns loosely scheduled throughout the year, you have the flexibility to shift priorities as needed.
 This allows for new topics, trends, and content you customers will find relevant.

 While there are many things to consider when creating a marketing plan, this is a quick framework to get you started before this year runs out.
-These five steps will help you begin drafting a plan that’s intentional, flexible, and one you can finally stick too.
+These five steps will help you begin drafting a plan that’s intentional, flexible, and one you can finally stick to.

 At UNANIMOUS, we are a partner and extension of your business.
-If you are marketing team of one, great, we’ll be your copywriter, digital expert, and graphic designer too.
-Maybe you have a full team and you just need help with the strategy; we’ve got the tools and frameworks to do that as well.
+If you are a marketing team of one, great, we’ll be your copywriter, digital expert, and graphic designer too.
+Maybe you have a full team and you need help with the strategy; we’ve got the tools and frameworks to do that as well.
 We’ve worked with clients of all sizes and industries, and we take a customized approach to each project.
 Our outside perspective, strategic direction, and decades of experience bring new ideas, approaches, and insights to your marketing.